thakkaraditi/Sentient-Shield-AI-Driven-SOC-Implementation/README.md

 1. Phase 1: Infrastructure & Identity Core
 Establishing the foundational environment and the identity hierarchy for the "Infotact" organization.
-Deployment: Dockerized Keycloak with a production-ready PostgreSQL backend.
+Deployment: Dockerized Keycloak with a production-ready PostgreSQL backend.
-Realm Management: Creation of the organizational realm and administrative security settings.
+Realm Management: Creation of the organizational realm and administrative security settings.

 <img width="956" height="323" alt="keylock dockerized" src="https://github.com/user-attachments/assets/310383e9-76e8-43a0-87cb-4391d91b593c" />